Teacher: Sara Joy Lebowitz

 Beginning Theatre Arts helps give students the basic tools and confidence for getting up in front of their peers.
 These tools with help them with presentations in other classes as well as at activities outside the school environment.

-It is required for students to have completed Beginning Theatre Arts in order to enroll in Advanced Theatre Arts.
+It is required for students to have completed Beginning Theatre Arts or Tech Theatre in order to enroll in Advanced Theatre Arts.

 Students can take Beginning Theatre Arts during first semester and the semester Advanced Theatre Arts during the second semester of the same school year.
 There is also a Full Year Theatre arts class for 8th graders who took Beginning Theatre Arts as a 7th grader.
 7th graders who complete the semester Advanced Theatre Arts class can enroll is the semester or full year class as 8th graders.